ndiconti/plebnet-setup/README.md

 Plebnet Playgound is a sandbox environment to help Bitcoin plebs get under the hood with Lightning LND and play around wihout using real sats.
 This brief tutorial is to help noobies setup Plebnet Playground and Bitcoin Core on MacOS.

-**NOTE:** You can install all of this in a virtual environment if you have one.
+**CHECK:** You can install all of this in a virtual environment if you have one.
 We will be doing this on our everyday admin user account.
 Nothing in this tutorial should break or interfere with the daily running of your machine.

 ## Prerequisites

 MacOS laptop or desktop running MacOS Mojave or above.
 We have not tested on earlier versions.
 I am using MacOS Catalina 10.15 but this process is compatible with later versions as well.

->? on any compatability issues with newest M1 chips vs Intel??
+>? are there any known compatability issues with newest M1 chips vs Intel??

 - The Xcode Command Line Tools are a collection of build tools for macOS.
 These tools must be installed in order to build Bitcoin Core from source.
 More about that [here](https://www.freecodecamp.org/news/install-xcode-command-line-tools/).